March 27, 2026

 Recommended reading:

-YouTube API Quotas
+YouTube API Quota Limit

-How to Calculate the YouTube API Cost Usage
+How to Calculate YouTube API Cost Usage?

 When you integrate YouTube into your applications through API, you must know the limits of API and how to calculate the cost associated with its usage.
 It is important to note that the term "cost" here doesn't pertain to monetary charges; it refers to the API usage limits.
 First, let's understand some terminologies: